Public buses of Singapore: Bus Connectivity Enhancement Programme

+Express Feeder Services

+Express Feeder Services is a new category will reduce residents travel time to major transport nodes by skipping intermediate bus stops along routes.
+It will be classified in a new category: 45X from November 2025.

+With the luggage rack trial on service 36, Member of Parliament also shared the service 34e or 34X from Punggol to Changi Airport and more details will be shown where ready.

 Vehicles

 Singapore's buses consist of single deck and double deck buses and they are operated by all four operators, SBS Transit, SMRT Buses, Tower Transit Singapore and Go-Ahead Singapore.
 Articulated buses are operated by SMRT Buses, with several units being transferred to SBS Transit and Tower Transit Singapore as part of the Seletar and Sembawang-Yishun Bus Packages respectively under the Bus Contracting Model (BCM).

 Routes

 Singapore has many different bus services plying through the island.
 These bus routes are categorised accordingly: